ErlanRG/maching-learning/course/NOTES.md

 y = mX+b
 ```

+### Assumptions of a linear regression

+Before building a linear regression model, we need to check if the following
+assumtions are true:

+- Linearity
+- Homoscedasticity
+- Multivariate normality
+- Independence of errors
+- Lack of multicollinearity

 ## Multiple linear regression

-The multiple linear regression examine the variation between more than two variables.
+The multiple linear regression examine the variation between more than two
+variables.
 Can be represented by the following equation:

 ```
 y = b0+m1*x1+m2*x2+...+mn*xn